BCH-RC/DiVenn2/scRNAseq_preprocessing/docker/README.md

 🛠 **Docker Hub:** [rcbioinfo/divenn2_degpreprocessing:v2](https://hub.docker.com/r/rcbioinfo/divenn2_degpreprocessing)

-#### 🐳 Docker Image (Local)
-You can build and use Docker image locally:
+To build the Docker image locally:

 ```bash
 docker build -t divenn2_degpreprocessing:v2 .
 ```

-## **Installing Using Docker**
+## ⚙️ **Installation Instructions**
-To use the DEG preprocessing pipeline, Docker must be installed and running on your system.
+To use the DEG preprocessing pipeline, Docker (or Singularity, for HPC systems) must be installed and running/loaded on your system.
 Docker allows you to run applications in isolated environments called containers, ensuring consistency and reproducibility.

-### 🔧 Installation Instructions
+### 🔧 Docker Installation Instructions by Platform:

 #### macOS
 Download and Install Docker Desktop on Mac: